-Incident reporting and whistle blowing will also serve to enhance legitimate monitoring activities, but they need to be clear, accessible, and destigmatised to encourage staff to use those processes should they have any concerns.
+Incident reporting and whistle-blowing will also serve to enhance legitimate monitoring activities, but they need to be clear, accessible, and destigmatised to encourage staff to use those processes should they have any concerns.
 Line Managers have a critical enablement role in this respect and should actively promote responsible use of the Authority's reporting channels, leading by example.

-• Lead the Fight from the Top
+Lead the Fight from the Top

 It is extremely rare for organisations that have adopted the fraud prevention advice given above to suffer from fraud.
-However, as Sun Tzu said, "Tactics without strategy is the noise before defeat"6.
-Organisations will be vulnerable if they do not support fraud prevention at the executive level.
+Organisations will be more vulnerable if they do not support fraud prevention from the executive level.

-That means appointing an Executive 'Fraud and Cyber Champion' who ensures the assignment of a suitable fraud prevention budget, the appointment of appropriately skilled staff and/or external expertise, and an effective governance framework to monitor and report on incidents and progress improvements.
+That means appointing an Executive 'Fraud and Cyber Champion' who ensures the assignment of a suitable fraud prevention budget, the appointment of appropriately skilled expertise, and an effective governance framework to monitor and report on incidents and progress improvements.